Take an Official State-Approved Hunter Safety Course

 Does Pennsylvania Offer Online Hunter Education for Youth?

 Pennsylvania does offer online hunter education courses that are approved by the Pennsylvania Game Commission.
-Students must be at least 16 years old to take the online course, which provides a convenient way for youth and adults to complete the classroom portion of hunter education at their own pace from home.
+Some online courses might require a field day after the online course.
+Students must be at least 11 years old to take the online course, which provides a convenient way for youth and adults to complete the classroom portion of hunter education at their own pace from home.

 How to Enroll in a Youth Hunter Education Course in Pennsylvania